arguelle/VTOL-at-UNLV/Build-Log.md

 # Heewing T01 Ranger VTOL (Kakute H7 mini) Build Log
-The Heewing T01 Ranger is a twin-motor RC plane that comes as a plug-and-play kit out of the box.
-The following document goes over the additional steps required to convert the standard plane into a fully functioning VTOL.
+The Heewing T01 Ranger is a twin-motor RC plane that comes as a plug-and-play kit.
+The following document explains the additional steps required to convert the standard plane into a fully functioning VTOL.
 ## Key information
-The Heewing VTOL kit does come with all of the required materials needed to have a sufficient VTOL (minus a flight controller and receiver), however, this build log goes over all of the materials we are using in our current build which includes alternative motors and ESCs.
+The VTOL conversion kit does come with all of the required materials needed to have a sufficient VTOL (minus a flight controller and receiver), however, this build log goes over all of the materials we are using in our current build which includes alternative motors and ESCs.